Last updated on July 2, 2023 by Wandering our World

-We cover wild (free) camping, and Florida’s free campgrounds in this article.
-As well as cheap campgrounds that are suited to RVs and tents, but are also in some of Florida’s most beautiful spots.
+We cover dispersed (free) camping, and Florida’s free campgrounds in this article.
+As well as cheapcampgrounds that are suited to RVs and tents, but are also in some of Florida’s most beautiful spots.

-So grab your tent, and get ready for starry nights and spectacular scenery.
+So grab your tent or RV, and get ready for starry nights and spectacular scenery.
 Let’s start your camping in Florida adventure!

-The fantastic thing about Florida is that free camping here is legal, as long as you are camping on state ground and adhere to a few simple guidelines.
+The fantastic thing about Florida is that dispersed camping is legal, as long as you are camping on state ground and adhere to a few simple guidelines.

 Land looked after by the Bureau for Land Management, National Park Service, and the U.S. Forest Service, will be state owned.
 Typically any areas that are green on Google Maps are also publicly owned.
 A great map, such as this one, could help in finding free camping spots too.